-The Lebanese Government has been working on amendments to the Copyright Law (1999) and related laws in order to ready itself for accession to the WTO and to implement the relevant international treaties related to WTO accession.
-These include most notably the TRIPS Agreement, the Berne Convention, to which Lebanon has expressed interest in ratifying the latest text (1971 Paris text), and the WCT and WPPT, to which Lebanon's previous National Assembly had ratified, but which reportedly the current National Assembly may need to ratify again.
-The WCT and WPPT should then be deposited in Geneva with the WIPO.
-It is important that the government
+The Lebanese government remains stymied in efforts to amend its Copyright Law (1999) and related laws in order to ready itself for accession to the WTO and to implement the relevant international treaties related to WTO accession.5 These include most notably the TRIPS Agreement, the latest text of the Berne Convention (Paris 1971 text),6 and the WCT and WPPT, to which Lebanon's previous National Assembly had ratified, but which reportedly the current National Assembly may need to ratify again.
+The WCT and WPPT should then be deposited in Geneva with the WIPO.7 It is important that the government take steps to implement these accords into domestic legislation in greater detail as mentioned below, as well as deal with outstanding WTO/TRIPS accession issues.